msuscens/Kitty-Masters/README.md

         const MARKETPLACE_ADDRESS = "0x33018792B8eb4022bD60650928c3CBd59cefA912"

     b.
 Commit all changes to git and gitHub (for steps 14-19 above).
-Upon GitHub commit () this should trigger an (automatic) update to our website code (hosted by netify).
+Upon GitHub commit this should trigger an (automatic) update to our website code (hosted by netlify).
 And we should now be able to use our Kitty Masters website: https://reverent-mirzakhani-acd298.netlify.app
     With our deployed contracts (on Ropsten network) and our MetaMask (Ropsten) wallet.